gihozo-Ds/gihozo-Ds/README.md

 ---

 ## 🚀 About Me
 - 📊 I’m a 3rd-year Statistics student passionate about **data science and AI**.
-- 💻 Experienced with **Python, R, and SQL** for data exploration and insights.
 - 🌍 Interested in how data can solve **real-world business and social problems**.

 ---